 You can also prepare for the transition back to school in a few ways.
-You can start to work in morning routines that you would use during the school year.
-Wake up times, morning time readiness, preparing lunch and snacks.
+You can start to implement morning routines that you would use during the school year.
+Wake up times, morning time readiness, preparing lunch and snacks are examples of some such routines.
 If your child is responsible for specific tasks, they can start to do them now.

 Walking to the school and revisiting the space is essential.
-Playing in the play structure or simply walking the dog or biking to and from.
+Playing in the play structure or simply walking the dog or biking to and from school helps prepare your child for the experience of being there once school is on.
 Being at the school offers the child the experience of what they would feel like when they go to school.
 Starting up a conversation can also happen when at school and walking throughout.

-Lastly, reaching out to the staff and letting them know of any concerns or worries you may have is useful; having the staff understand how your child is doing will help them prepare for the transition.
-You can also offer tools that are working for your family for them to get acquainted with.
+Lastly, reaching out to the staff and letting them know of any concerns or worries you may have is useful.
+Having the staff understand how your child is doing will help your child as well as their teachers prepare for the transition.
+You can also inform staff of tools that are working for your family in order to assist them in their task of teaching.

 If you need to work with an expert and need some advice, we are always available for a consultation.
 Please reach out to us anytime at email@example.com